The Health of Your Home

 Cork is a clean material.
 It is naturally resistant to allergens and can help create a hypo-allergenic environment whenever installed.
 It is ideal in healthcare environments and provides the same benefits when installed in your home or office.
 Don’t think of a cold and sterile material when you hear the words "healthcare environment."
 No, cork is warm, comforting, and inviting, like a good hug.
 It literally cushions your steps when installed as a flooring material.
 It is also used as acoustic and natural insulation.
 This can be achieved by installing cork wall or ceiling tiles, , or as natural insulation in walls or as an underlayment when paired with other materials.

 Furthermore, cork continues to outshine all other materials with regard to its environmental aspect.
 Just as it is good for interior environments wherever installed, it is also good for Mother Earth.
 Cork improves its carbon footprint rather than causing more harm to the environment.
 It is a naturally renewable resource that is harvested by hand without harming or cutting down the tree.
 In fact, cork can be harvested approximately 25 times over a 250 year lifespan of each tree.
 Cork forests also protect numerous endangered species in the Mediterranean region, which, without cork forests, would perish.

 As you can see, we could (and will) go on and on about the benefits of cork.
-There is a reason we fell in love with this material decades ago.
+There is a reason we fell in love with this sustainable material decades ago.
 We would love to introduce you to the world of cork and its amazing advantages, especially considering you are probably one of the millions who spend at least 90% of your day indoors.
 Let us help you create an oasis that you know will be good for you and good for Mother Earth.